-The Central Cascades Land Company ownership consists of four parcels north and west of the former City of Roslyn sewage lagoons (see Figure 1.6-1).
+The Central Cascades Land Company ownership consists of four parcels north and west of the former City of Roslyn sewage lagoons (see Figure 1.5-1).
 This site has access from Alliance Road regardless of whether development occurs on the City Heights site, and is not contiguous with City Heights.
-The CCLC property is now within the City of Cle Elum Urban Growth Area; annexation has occurred.
+On January 23, 2008, Central Cascades Land Company submitted an application to the City of Cle Elum requesting annexation of 90 acres of land to be developed for light industrial uses.
+This property is within the City of Cle Elum Urban Growth Area, but has not yet demonstrated proof of water availability to serve light industrial development of the site.
+Annexation has not occurred, and no conceptual land use plan or development application has been submitted to the City.
 If development occurs on the Central Cascades Land Company site at some future time, and if City Heights uses Alliance Road for its west access (as described with conceptual land use Alternative 2 or 3A), there would be cumulative traffic impacts on Alliance Road and at the intersection of Alliance Road with SR 903.
 Trip directions would be opposite for employment on the light industrial site compared to residential development on the City Heights site; i.e., City Heights trips would be predominantly outbound during the AM peak hour and inbound during the PM peak hour, whereas employment trips on the Central Cascades Land Company site would be primarily inbound during the AM peak hour and outbound during the PM peak hour.
 It would be speculative at this time to project the number of trips that might be generated by light industrial development on the Central Cascades Land Company site.
-Any future development proposal for this site will be required to undergo environmental review at the time of application, and to consider cumulative effects to which it may contribute at that time.
+If there is a future development proposal for this site, it will be required to undergo environmental review at the time of application, and to consider cumulative effects to which it may contribute at that time.